joelouthan/theologic.us/content/posts/prayers/2020-07-06-am_prayers.md

 ## Give thanks to the Lord, for He is good and His steadfast love endures forever

 <pre>
+Isaiah 47:10-15
+You felt secure in your wickedness;
+you said, “No one sees me”;
+your wisdom and your knowledge led you astray, and you said in your heart,
+“I am, and there is no one besides me.”
+But evil shall come upon you,
+which you will not know how to charm away;
+disaster shall fall upon you,
+for which you will not be able to atone;
+and ruin shall come upon you suddenly, of which you know nothing.
+Stand fast in your enchantments and your many sorceries, with which you have labored from your youth;
+perhaps you may be able to succeed;
+perhaps you may inspire terror.
+You are wearied with your many counsels;
+let them stand forth and save you, those who divide the heavens, who gaze at the stars, who at the new moons make known what shall come upon you.
+Behold, they are like stubble;
+the fire consumes them;
+they cannot deliver themselves from the power of the flame.
+No coal for warming oneself is this, no fire to sit before!
+Such to you are those with whom you have labored, who have done business with you from your youth;
+they wander about, each in his own direction;
+there is no one to save you.
 </pre>

+My Lord,

+At one time for a long time i was secure in my own wickedness.

+But you rescued me from the dark pit of hell and into the light of your joy and love.

+My God I will worship you with all of my days.

 ## Foremost